 The Common Law Police Disclosure procedure compliments but remains separate from the above DBS arrangements.
 The police apply this procedure to disclose information regarding an individual to a third party, such as an employer, regulatory body or voluntary organisation.

 The police have the power to share personal sensitive information with third parties where there is a pressing social need to do so.

 The same factors are considered as when the Chief Officer is considering disclosure to the DBS, but here it will be considering disclosure to other third parties.

-Our DBS lawyers have the expertise to advise on how to deal with any offer of representations.
-When dealing with professionals in the regulated sector, our DBS solicitors are mindful that there may be associated professional obligations to the relevant regulator and will liaise with the relevant Professional Disciplinary lawyers within the firm to ensure that the appropriate response is made.
+We have the expertise to advise on how to deal with any offer of representations.
+When dealing with professionals in the regulated sector, our solicitors are mindful that the client may have be associated professional obligations to their relevant regulator and we will liaise with the relevant Professional Disciplinary lawyers within the firm, to ensure that the appropriate response is made.

 Richard Nelson LLP’s DBS solicitors are able to assist with wide variety of related matters, including the provision of advice and guidance on offences that may be eligible for DBS filtering.